What is LPG?

 If a machine is likely to remain idle for long periods, as back up generators do, then the chances are that any petrol contained within them will degrade and block the carburetor making it unusable when required.
 LPG does not have this problem.
 An LPG machine can remain idle for years and still start perfectly when called upon.
 LPG has no decay products to block a carb or hinder its operation.
 The bottle containing the LPG is sealed so there is no danger of degradation by evaporation

 LPG is seen as being less of a fire hazard than petrol or diesel as there is less danger of a spill.
 This is particularly true in boating applications and marinas where a spill of diesel or petrol can spread rapidly across water and endanger many vessels.
+Propane gas is heavier than air so it is important to ensure adequate ventilation in the floor where lpg is used or stored.

 Many event organizers will no longer allow the operation of petrol and diesel generators at their events and insist upon LPG due to its decreased fire hazard and less noxious fumes.
 This is a trend that is on the increase and is likely to become standard practice in time.